-After all of our learning about plants and growing before the Easter holiday, the children are always very excited to return to school to see how our beans and seeds have grown.
+After all of our learning about changing and growing before the Easter holiday, the children are excited to return to school to see how our seeds have grown.
 This term we explore lots of stories starting with Jasper's Beanstalk.

 Next we read the story of 'Jack and the Beanstalk'.
-We learn about traditional stories and how in other books the characters and main event are the same, but the words and pictures might be a little bit different.
-We write a list of all the characters and props we need in our small world story tray and role-play giant's castle.
+We learn about traditional stories and how in other books the characters and main event are the same, but the words and pictures might be a little different.
+We have lots of fun joing in with 'Fee, Fi, Fo Fum!'.
+We act out the story to help us to re-tell it with props and puppets.

 We use different media to create our own beanstalk which grows taller and taller until a giant appears at the top.
 When we find his footprints in Nursery the next day, it is really magical!

 Then we explore the 'Enormous Turnip' and ''The Gingerbread Man'.
 We have so much fun saying words like 'Run, run as fast as you can you can't catch me I'm the Gingerbread Man'.
 We have fun acting out the story pretending to be different characters using masks and making story maps.